MrMDavidson/mrmdavidson.github.io/_posts/2015-08-30-myfirstpost.md

 came across [Github Pages](https://pages.github.com/) had a quick play and... forgot about it.
 And then today a friend of mine was looking at ditching Wordpress for their own blog and asked if I had any suggestions.
 I gave a half hearted reply about something like [Github Pages](https://pages.github.com/) and then... thought about it... and thought I should finally get my act together and finish playing with them myself.

 My initial issue last time I looked into Github Pages was that they run [Jekyll](http://jekyllrb.com/).
-Which isn't a bad thing, it's a nice big of software, but as a Windows developer it seemed like a bunch of things I've only had passing exposure to.
+Which isn't a bad thing, it's a nice bit of software, but as a Windows developer it seemed like a bunch of things I've only had passing exposure to.
 I had a look for other static blog engines and came across [Pretzel](http://code52.org/pretzel.html).
 Like Jekyll Pretzel generates a static blog for you from [Markdown](http://daringfireball.net/projects/markdown/) however unlike Jekyll it's written in .Net and feels more "natural" to a C# developer like myself.
 I did, however, have a few minor issues along the way, so I figured I'd kill two birds with one stone and write about them.